News and Events

 (June 2017) Our deconvolution workstation running the Huygens package has been replaced by a blazing fast high-end computer (2x Xeon E5 2680 CPU, 3x NVIDIA Geforce GTX1080 GPU with 3x 8 GB, 256 GB RAM).
 Enjoy!

-High Content Microscope (HCM) installed and ready for use
+High Content Microscope (HCM) installed

 (Jan.
 2017) We have successfully re-configured an existing microscope unit to a High-Content Imaging station.
 The unit has been completely re-programmed and is driven by non-commercial acquisition software, which also allows us flexibility in integrating optical equipment.
 In principle the design (allowing phase contrast) is focused at fluorescence imaging of multi-well plates (plastic and glass-bottom) of any format using a range of long-distance dry objectives.
 More comprehensively the system may be used for other individualized approaches.